Eurotrochilus

 Eurotrochilus has been dated back to the Rupelian age of the early Oligocene era, which occurred during the Paleogene period.
 While there is some debate over exactly when Eurotrochilus was present, the most recent estimate is suggested to be 28 to 34 million years ago.

 The discovery of Eurotrochilus fossils in Germany, France, and Poland was extremely important because today all 328 of the extant species of hummingbirds only occur in the New World but the fossils of Eurotrochilus suggest an Old World origin.
-Extant hummingbirds are distinctly different than all other avians because of their unique adaptions for hovering flight and nectarivory.
-Like extant hummingbirds, Eurotrochilus has these adaptions and are the only genus of stem group Trochilidae to do so.
+Extant hummingbirds are distinctly different than all other avians because of their unique adaptations for hovering flight and nectarivory.
+Like extant hummingbirds, Eurotrochilus has these adaptations and are the only genus of stem group Trochilidae to do so.

 Etymology

 The generic epithet Eurotrochilus is derived from the location and family of the fossils found; Euro referring to Europe, the continent where the holotype specimen was found, and Trochilus referring to the type genus of Trochilidae.
-The specific epithet of E. inexpectatus is Latin for “unexpected”, indicative of the surprise felt by Gerald Mayr and his team when they discovered a modern-type fossil hummingbird in Europe.
+The specific epithet of E. inexpectatus is Latin for "unexpected", indicative of the surprise felt by Gerald Mayr and his team when they discovered a modern-type fossil hummingbird in Europe.
 The name of the second species, E. noniewiczi, refers to the surname of the private collector, Edward Noniewicza, who found the fossil specimen.

 Description and paleobiology

 Eurotrochilus specimens are some of the smallest fossil birds and are referred to the order Apodiformes due to their strongly abbreviated humeri and ulnae.
 They are most similar to another early Oligocene member of the stem-group Trochilidae, Jungornis.
-Both Eurotrochilus and Jungornis have morphological adaptations for sustained hovering flight, a characteristic of extant hummingbirds, including the Apodifmore synapomorphy (abbreviated ulna and humerus) as well as pronounced distal protrusions on the humeral heads.
-These adaptions in Eurotrochilus are more pronounced though.
+Both Eurotrochilus and Jungornis have morphological adaptations for sustained hovering flight, a characteristic of extant hummingbirds, including the Apodiform synapomorphy (abbreviated ulna and humerus) as well as pronounced distal protrusions on the humeral heads.
+These adaptations in Eurotrochilus are more pronounced though.
 Another difference is that Eurotrochilus have elongated beaks (unknown in Jungornis), which is evidence of nectarivory, the ability to consume nectar from flowers.
 Eurotrochilus are believed to be the first members of stem group Trochilidae to be able to perform nectarivory.

 Eurotrochilus are more closely related to crown group Trochilidae than other members of stem group Trochilidae, like Jungornis, because of their specific adaptations for both nectarivory and hovering flight.